bwsw/sj-platform/SJDocs/source/Tutorial.rst

 After that, click the Discover tab.

 Choose a time interval of 'Last 15 minutes' in the top right corner of the page, as well as an auto-refresh interval of 45 seconds, as an example.
-Now a diagram can be compiled.
+Make a plot.

 Select the parameters to show in the graph at the left-hand panel.